RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/user_manual.md

 ## 1. Introduction

 ### What is SEA?
 SEA (Software Engineering Assessment 2025) is a web-based application designed to annotate VCF files with variant information retrieved from ClinVar.

 The tool provides a simple interface for uploading variant files and generating annotated output.

 ### Who is this manual for?
 - Clinical scientists
-- Bioinformaticians
-- Trainees using SEA as part of genomic data interpretation
+- Trainees using SEA_2025 as part of genomic data interpretation
-- Anyone installing or using the SEA application (Docker or local)
+- Anyone installing or using the SEA_2025 application (Docker or local)

 ---

 ## 2. Key Features

-- Upload VCF files through a clean web interface
+- Upload VCF files through a web interface
 - Automated retrieval of ClinVar annotation
-- Download annotated outputs in spreadsheet format
+- Download annotated outputs in .csv format
+- Query and filter database of annotated variants
 - Runs via Docker or directly on a local machine
-- Lightweight and fast interface suitable for clinical environments

 ---

 ## 3. System Requirements

+- Python **3.13**
-- Ubuntu Linux recommended
+- Git
 - Conda (for local installation)
-- Docker (optional, for containerised deployment)
+- Docker (optional but recommended)
-- Python 3.13 (installed automatically via Conda)
+- Internet connection
 ---

 ## 4. Installation Options